rpi-isaac-lab/rpi-isaac-lab.github.io/README.md

 ## News Updates

-Prof. Mishra has stated that he wants the news section removed, I just haven't handled that yet.
-I'll take care of it.
+Prof. Mishra has stated that he wanted the news section removed.
+If for some reason it is decided to return it, transfer it from the "_trash" directory to the "_pages" directory.
+Further news updates can then be added in the "_news" directory similarly to student and project pages, except with filenames of the post number.

 ## Publications Updates